Hussain-memon06/Numerical_Solver_for_Rocket_Equation/README.md

 # Numerical Solver for Rocket Equation

 This project implements a numerical solver for the Rocket Equation, developed as part of the "Python for Aerospace" course by Angelina Tsuboi.
-Special thanks to Angelina Tsuboi for her guidance throughout the project.

 ## Features

 * Solves the Rocket Equation using numerical methods.